alrochas1/alrochas1/README.md

 Electronic Engineer specialized in robotics and autonomous systems.

-Currently working at Universidad Complutense de Madrid (UCM)
+Currently working as an Embedded Software Engineer at GMV.
+Former employee at Universidad Complutense de Madrid (UCM).

 # Tech Stack: